 The story so far ..

-Nearly five years ago a developer announced plans to build a huge supermarket on the Wilmer Place site with 58 housing units on top.
+In 2011 a developer announced plans to build a huge supermarket on the Wilmer Place site with up to 68 housing units on top.
 We opposed the development because of the damage it would do to Abney Park nature reserve and Stoke Newington’s independent stores, as well as the impact on local traffic and the lack of affordable housing on the scheme.